• Skip to main content

 First I’m going to read the script.
 I don’t need to know much about it up front since I want to read it completely fresh.

-Then I’m going to brew some coffee or jasmine tea, go to Spotify for music and draw on my experience working in all aspects of film and television from script development through to post production and distribution and make extensive notes.
+After that I’ll brew some coffee or jasmine tea, go to Spotify for music and draw on my experience working in all aspects of film and television from script development through to post production and distribution and make extensive notes.
 I’m going to use knowledge gained from having read numerous screenplays to analyze the characters, relationships, dialogue, structure, story execution and marketability.

 As I work I’m going to explore every possible storyline to see if the characters feel fully developed and make sure that everything is coming together in an emotionally cohesive, compelling way.
 I’m going to break down the plot to see if the piece is structurally sound and moving forward with energy and tension.
 I’m going to ensure that there is a strong hook, that the premise has been fully exploited and that the piece is marketable.
 And I’m going to make sure that there’s a clear, meaningful theme that is supported by the characters, the protagonist’s transformation and the main action of the piece.